scalation/scalation_kernel/README.rst

 A `User
 Guide <https://github.com/scalation/scalation_kernel/blob/master/USER.md>`__
-is planned for the next minor release.
-Until then, see `example notebooks <https://github.com/scalation/scalation_kernel/tree/master/notebooks>`__ for usage examples.
+is currently under development.
+A complete draft is planned for the next minor release.
+Until then, please see the collection of `example notebooks <https://github.com/scalation/scalation_kernel/tree/master/notebooks>`__ for usage examples.